19hours/sg-statutes/Acts/Bankruptcy Act.md

 (a) a period of 3 years has lapsed since the date of commencement of the bankruptcy; and

-(b) the debts which have been proved in bankruptcy do not exceed $500,0002, or such other sum as may be prescribed.
+(b) the debts which have been proved in bankruptcy do not exceed $100,000, or such other sum as may be prescribed2.

-2see— Bankruptcy (Variation of Sum of Debts under section 125(2)(b)) Rules 1999 (S 126/99).
+2The Bankruptcy (Variation of Sum of Debts under section 125(2)(b)) Rules (R 4, 2001 Ed.) has varied the sum to $500,000 with effect from 1st May 1999.

 [37/99]